Waiviogit/objects-bot/docs/DetailsObjectFields.md

 ## map
 The field is used to add a map.
 Coordinates will include "latitude" and "longitude".

+`body`- a stringified object, which contains the following fields:
+- "latitude" -
+- "longitude" -
 **(?)**
 ```
 const mapBody = JSON.stringify({